yaybu/yay/docs/language.rst

 Macros
 ~~~~~~

-Macros provided parameterised blocks that can be reused.
+Macros provided parameterised blocks that can be reused, rather like a function.

 you can define a macro with::